 The Committee shall be clerked by the Parish Council Clerk, who shall be responsible for the production of Agendas, in consultation with the Chairman of the Committee, and for the preparation of the minutes of its meetings.
 The rules of procedure, transparency, and publication, shall apply equally to this Committee as for the Parish Council.

 The Primary Purposes of the Committee are re-stated, as follows (points 1-4 were first agreed at the Parish Council meeting held on 27th January 2004):- (1) Upholding the trusts of the Charity.
 (2) Ensuring on a day-to- day basis, that the Village Hall is maintained, repaired, and improved.
 (3) Encouraging the use of the Village Hall through lettings.
 The lettings policy shall be the responsibility of the Committee, but it shall be reviewed once a year.
 However, for the avoidance of doubt the Parish Council shall not be charged for the hire of the Village Hall for its own meetings.
 (4) The Committee shall manage and be responsible for the charity funds, which shall be held separately from any Parish Council funds, and shall arrange for the recording of all income and expenditure, and for the compiling of the annual accounts.
-(5) Appointing a bookings secretary for the Village Hall (who shall also be responsible for the day-to-day finances of the Hall), agreeing the remuneration for the performance of the role, and overseeing the work of the person so appointed.
+(5) Appointing a bookings secretary, and Treasurer for the Village Hall (who shall be responsible for the hiring and use of the Hall, and the day-to-day finances of the Hall respectively)., and for agreeing the remuneration for the performance of the roles, and overseeing the work of the persons so appointed.
 (6) Establishing a Social Group (if agreed), and setting its terms of reference, spending limits, and the reporting accountability for such a Group.
 (7) Running and managing the Pop-up-Pub within the Village Hall, and setting terms of reference, and reporting accountability for the volunteer team.
 The Committee shall also hold the Premises License for the Hall, and any other Licenses, which are necessary for the successful running of the Pub, and Hall.
 Further:-

 The Committee shall be responsible for making the appropriate annual return to the Charity Commission.

-The Responsible Financial Officer to the Parish Council shall be the responsible officer for ensuring compliance with the above, and the Committee shall contribute such sum as may be agreed by the Committee and the Parish Council towards the costs of such work.
+The Treasurer l shall be the responsible officer for ensuring compliance with the above..

 The Committee shall report back to the Parish Council on at least 4 occasions per year, with a record of its activities over the preceding quarter, to make appropriate recommendations, and in order to present quarterly accounts for noting and approval where necessary.